From Istanbul to Izmir: 4 Best Ways to Get There

-Izmir is often a second stop on Turkey travel itineraries, after Istanbul, as it is the gateway city to the Roman ruins of Ephesus, as well as being within day-tripping distance of Pamukkale and Pergamum, two of Turkey's other famous tourist attractions.
+Izmir is often a second stop on Turkey travel itineraries, after Istanbul, as it is the gateway city to the Roman ruins of Ephesus (73 kilometers south), as well as being within day-tripping distance of Pamukkale (216 kilometers southeast) and Pergamum (113 kilometers north), two of Turkey's other famous places to visit.

-Whether you choose a quick flight to focus as much time as possible at the ancient ruins, or a meandering train journey, there are plenty of travel styles to choose from.
+Whether you choose a quick flight to Izmir to focus as much time as possible at the ancient ruins, or a meandering train journey, there are plenty of travel styles to choose from.